 - Q1.
-Who can file an appeal before the appellate authority for advance ruling? - Ans.
-The concerned officer or jurisdictional officer or the applicant may file an appeal before the Appellate Authority, if he is aggrieved by the advance ruling pronounced by the authority under section 98(4). - Q2.
-What is the time limit for filing an appeal before the appellate authority for advance ruling? - Ans.
-The time limit for filing an appeal before the appellate authority is 30 days from the date of communication of the advance ruling to the aggrieved party.
-This time can be further extended by another 30 days if sufficient cause is shown for not filing the appeal within the first 30 days.
+Who can file an appeal before AAAR ? - Ans.
+The concerned officer or jurisdictional officer or the applicant may file an appeal before AAAR, if he is aggrieved by the advance ruling pronounced by the Authority under section 98(4). - Q2.
+What is the time limit for filing an appeal before AAAR ? - Ans.
+The time limit for filing an appeal before AAAR is 30 days from the date of communication of the advance ruling to the aggrieved party.
+This time limit can be further extended by another 30 days if sufficient cause is shown for not filing the appeal within the first 30 days.